 When the last warm days of fall started giving way to cold weather, I knew it was time to pick all the remaining hot peppers, whether they were ripe and ready or not.

-I’ve written about using green tomatoes, but this was different.
-Tomatoes will continue to ripen on their own after they’re picked from the plant; peppers won’t.
+I’ve harvested and used green tomatoes, but this was different.
+Tomatoes continue to ripen on their own after they’re picked from the plant; peppers don’t.

 If you grow your own peppers, it’s easy to make your own hot sauce at home.

 For vinegar pepper sauce:

 - Remove the stems and caps from the hot peppers.

 - Use a sharp knife to make small slits in one side of each pepper to help speed the steeping process.

 - Place peppers into a bottle (recycled hot sauce bottle) or jar.

 - Bring white or white wine vinegar to a near boil.

 - Use a funnel to add the hot vinegar to the bottle, making sure all the peppers are covered.